weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 for | <m <n.
 Thus P, is the projection whose range and null space are spanned by {e,, ..., e,} and {e,., ..., e,}, respectively.

-10.7 Theorem Suppose F is a €'-mapping of an open set E = R" into R", 0 € E, F(0) = 0, and F'(0) is invertible.
+10.7 Theorem Suppose F is a  \in '-mapping of an open set E = R" into R", 0  \in  E, F(0) = 0, and F'(0) is invertible.
 Then there is a neighborhood of 0 in R" in which a representation